What Is Diazepam?

 - For those on the smallest, most occasional Diazepam usage, 14 days can help to alleviate initial withdrawal symptoms.

-- For those on anything greater than a very minimum dosage, 28-84 days (4-12 weeks) is commonplace to overcome the initial physical/chemical withdrawal symptoms in a primary care setting.
+- For those on anything greater than a very minimum dosage, 28-84 days (4-12 weeks) is commonplace to overcome the initial physical/chemical symptoms in a primary care setting.

 - Pre-existing psycho-social issues